 Mentioned below are the best health benefits of eating Cabbage.
 You can add cabbage in your weight loss diet.
 Create different recipes or make cabbage juice or soup to get nutritional benefits.
 We also discuss are there any side effects of eating raw cabbage and cultivation details of this vegetable.

 Cabbage used for skin whitening and glowing, red and purple cabbage good for skin care.
 As Cabbage is rich in Vitamin C that has amazing anti-aging effects and helps you get a healthy and glowing skin.

 Cabbage leaves contain admium-binding complexes in its leaves and one of its main components is glutamine.
-Being a strong anti-inflammatory, glutanin helps to reduce the effects of various types of inflammation, irritation, allergies, joint pain, fever and various skin disorders.
+Being a strong anti-inflammatory, glutanin present in cabbage helps to reduce the effects of various types of inflammation, irritation, allergies, joint pain, fever and various skin disorders.

 Cabbage is a source of a compound called 3,3- diindolylmethane(DIM) that has the ability to protect you against the harmful effects of radiation therapy.
 Further research has shown that not only does DIM protects you from cancer but it may also be used as a shield to protect healthy tissues during cancer treatment.